svikashk/incremental-development/integrate/development-strategy-collaborative.md

 ---

-## 4. User Story: references
+## 4. references

 __As a site visitor, I want to know where I can learn more__

 > assigned to __

-### Repos & Branches
+### Repository

-1. This user story was developed on __'s fork, on a brach called `references`.
+1. This user story was developed locally by __ on a brach called `references`.
-1. It was merged to `master` on __'s fork when the feature was complete
+1. The new branch was pushed to the shared repository
-1. A pull request was sent to the main group repo
+1. A pull request was made to `master` & reviewed by the team
+1. Changes were merged to `master`

 ### HTML